dev-cetera/pub.dev_package_workflow/README.md

 # Workflow for Managing Pub.dev Packages

-This workflow streamlines the process of managing your pub.dev packages by automatically updating the CHANGELOG.md with each commit and facilitating package publication to pub.dev upon creating a GitHub release.
+This workflow streamlines the process of managing your pub.dev packages by automatically updating the CHANGELOG.md with each commit and automatically publishing your package to pub.dev upon creating a GitHub release.

 ## Setup Instructions